Yasukuni Maru: Civilian career

-Yasukuni Maru departed Yokohama on her maiden voyage on 22 September 1930 for London, with ports of call in between at Yokkaichi, Osaka, Kobe, Moji, Shanghai, Hong Kong, Singapore, Penang, Colombo, Aden, Suez, Port Said, Marseilles, and Gibraltar.
-On her return to Yokohama, she substituted Naples for Marseilles and arrived back at Yokohama on 18 October 1930.
+Yasukuni Maru departed Yokohama on her maiden voyage on 22 September 1930 for London, with ports of call in between at Yokkaichi, Osaka, Kobe, Moji-ku, Shanghai, Hong Kong, Singapore, Penang, Colombo, Aden, Suez, Port Said, Marseille, and Gibraltar.
+On her return to Yokohama, she substituted Naples for Marseille and arrived back at Yokohama on 18 October 1930.
 Thereafter, she entered regular service with NYK, following the same routing.

 On 23 June 1933, Yasukuni Maru rescued five crewmen from a sinking Chinese junk near Hong Kong.
 On 5 April 1934, Yasukuni Maru responded to a distress call from the Imperial Japanese Navy training cruiser Asama at Port Said, Egypt, and took off several ill sailors including an appendicitis patient.
 On 12 March 1935, when Yasukuni Maru docked at London, it was reported that a 75 lb silver ingot had been stolen from her treasury.
 Yasukuni Maru carried the Japanese Olympic team back from Germany after the 1936 Berlin Olympics.
 On 16 November 1937, Yasukuni Maru became the first ship on the Europe-Japan route to be equipped with a two-way ship-to-shore wireless telephone for passengers to make telephone calls.